James-HoneyBadger/Colossal_StoryWorks/docs/developer-guides/ENHANCED_FEATURES_GUIDE.md

 ## Overview

-The Adventure Construction System includes powerful features for creating rich interactive fiction experiences.
+The Colossal StoryWorks includes powerful features for creating rich interactive fiction experiences.

 ## What's New?